oils-for-unix/oils/doc/ysh-tour.md

 ### Three Kinds of String Literals

-You can choose the type of quote that's most convenient to write a given string.
+You can choose the quoting style that's most convenient to write a given string.

 #### Single-Quoted, Double-Quoted, and C-Style